-- Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Marine Mammals the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Sea Turtles the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Source Impacts on Fish and Fisheries the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; and - Space-Use conflicts with other Users of the OCS survey operations have the potential to interfere with ongoing military operations in the area of the proposed action.
+- Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Marine Mammals the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Sea Turtles the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; and - Active Acoustic Sound Source Impacts on Fish and Fisheries the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available.

 Marine mammals, sea turtles, fish, other uses (military), and commercial and recreational fisheries, as indicated in the GOM G&G PEIS, are susceptible to impacts from geophysical activities that may be considered adverse, but not significant.
 Impacts to fishes and commercial and recreational fisheries from the proposed activities are not expected due to the temporary nature of the operations.
+Impacts to other uses (military) are not expected because the proposed activities are not located within military warning or Eglin water test areas.
 This SEA considers the potential for change in the status of resources and the potential for increased sensitivity of those resources to impacts from G&G activities.